 Good Taste the Only Real Moat Left

-That is why taste has become a serious topic in tech.
-When everyone can produce something that looks decent, the advantage shifts to judgment.
-The people who stand out are no longer just the ones who can produce.
-They are the ones who can tell what is generic, what is true, and what is worth pushing further.
+So taste became a topic in tech.
+When anyone can ship something that looks decent, the people who stand out are the ones who can tell what is generic, what is true, and what is worth pushing further.

 What taste actually means

-Most meaningful work does not come with perfect data.
-You do not get a spreadsheet that tells you which sentence will make a customer care, which feature is worth a month of engineering time, or which design crosses the line from polished to forgettable.
-You still have to decide.
+Most work that matters comes without clean data.
+No spreadsheet tells you which sentence will make a customer care, which feature earns a month of engineering, or which design slips from polished to forgettable.
+You decide anyway.

 Taste shows up in three places: